aggregat4/meeters/README.md

-This is graphical (GTK) utility for Linux that lives in the tray as an app indicator, watches a configured ical calendar file URL and will notify shortly before a meeting begins.
+This is a graphical (GTK) utility for Linux that lives in the tray as an app indicator, watches a configured ical calendar file URL and will notify shortly before a meeting begins.
 It allows you to directly open any (Zoom) embedded meeting URL with a single click from either the popup menu or the notification.

 # Building